Doug Fabrizio

 Doug Fabrizio (born July 18, 1964) is an American radio host and commentator.
-He is host of RadioWest, a popular talk show heard on KUER; RadioWest is syndicated by PRI with a focus on the western United States and especially Utah.
+He is the host of RadioWest, a popular talk show heard on KUER; RadioWest is syndicated by PRI, with a focus on the western United States and especially Utah.

-Fabrizio began working for the University of Utah FM news/music station KUER in 1987, and became News Director in 1993.
-In 2001 he was one of the originators of the program RadioWest on the station.
+Fabrizio began working for the University of Utah FM news/music station KUER in 1987, and became news director in 1993.
+In 2001, he was one of the originators of the program RadioWest on the station.
 The format then, as at present, is a 55-minute interview with an invited prominent guest on a pre-announced topic.
 Listeners are usually able to call in with questions or comments.
 After a few years of growing audience acceptance and participation, the show was picked up for broadcast on Sirius XM Public Radio, where it aired for 5 years.
-On his RadioWest show, Fabrizio has hosted figures including Madeleine Albright, Isabel Allende, the Dalai Lama and Desmond Tutu.
+On RadioWest, Fabrizio has hosted figures including Madeleine Albright, Isabel Allende, the Dalai Lama, and Desmond Tutu.

 Fabrizio has also been a host of Utah Now, a television program on the University of Utah's educational television station KUED.

-His interview skills landed him a spot as a guest host of the national NPR program "Talk of the Nation."
-Fabrizio was invited to host NPR's Morning Edition, for which he has commented that he was a 'terrible host' (presumably because his thoughtful and meditative interviewing style didn't fit with the faster pace of that show).
+His interview skills landed him a spot as a guest host of the national NPR program Talk of the Nation.
+Fabrizio was invited to host NPR's Morning Edition, for which he has commented that he was a "terrible host."
 Fabrizio was the keynote speaker for the 2010 Utah Genius event.